 - 2 Tbsp instant yeast (I use SAF brand.)

 - 1 Tbsp salt

-- Grease a cookie sheet and sprinkle it with cornmeal.
-Place the loaves on the cookie sheet and let raise for about 30 minutes.
+- Spray a large cookie sheet with cooking spray.
+Place the loaves on the cookie sheet and let raise in a warm place for about 30 minutes.

-- Brush the tops with water and make diagonal slashes on top using a serrated knife.
+- Brush the tops of the loaves with water and make diagonal slashes on top using a sharp serrated knife.

 - Bake at 375° for about 25 minutes or till lightly browned.
-Brush tops with butter.
+Brush tops with butter if desired.

 If you are not using instant yeast, you will need to let the water, yeast, and sugar sit for 10 minutes until bubbly.

 As an Amazon Associate and member of other affiliate programs, I earn a small amount from your purchase, no cost to you.

 Amount Per Serving: Calories: 141Total Fat: 2gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 1gCholesterol: 0mgSodium: 293mgCarbohydrates: 27gFiber: 1gSugar: 1gProtein: 4g